Narathiwat province: Demographics

 Narathiwat is one of four Thai provinces (along with Yala, Pattani, and Satun) with a predominantly Muslim population; 82% are Muslim and 17.9% are Buddhist.
 Also 80.4% speak the Patani Malay as their first language.
 Narathiwat Malays are very similar in ethnicity and culture to the Malays of Kelantan, Malaysia.

 In 1963, the Thai government launched the Nikhom Sang Ton Eng Pak Tai ('self-development community in the south') program to move families from Thailand's northeastern and central provinces to the Sukhirin and Chanae Districts of Narathiwat.
 A total of 5,633 families were relocated to Narathiwat, where each family was rewarded with 18 rai of land.
 In Phukhao Thong Subdistrict as of 2019, most inhabitants migrated from the Northeast region.
 They speak Isan and are 90% Theravadin Buddhists in what is a predominantly Muslim province.

 The inhabitants of Narathiwat are largely farmers and fishermen.
 Narathiwat is an area with various religious places of historical significance.

 Symbols

 The provincial seal shows a sailing boat with a white elephant on the sail.
 A white elephant is a royal symbol, and was put on the seal to commemorate the white elephant Phra Sri Nararat Rajakarini which was caught here and presented to the king.

 The provincial symbol is the longkong fruit (Lansium parasiticum).
 The provincial tree is the Chengal (Neobalanocarpus heimii), and the provincial flower is the Odontadenia macrantha.
+The ornamental fish harlequin rasbora (Trigonostigma heteromorpha), are fish that live in swampy water conditions.
+In Thailand, they are found only in Narathiwat's Pa Phru To Daeng, and on the ground, this species of cyprinid is the provincial aquatic life.